rajashekar435/phonebook-backend/README.md

 # phonebook-backend

+Link to web application deployed on heroku:- https://intense-savannah-62954.herokuapp.com/

-A backend server for a simple note taking react app Used for learning purposes.
+A full web application for a simple note taking react app Used for learning purposes.